Mickey Horton: Death

 Mickey died from a heart attack while packing to go on a cruise with Maggie on January 8, 2010.
 Maggie found Mickey's body and came downstairs in shock after attempting CPR.
 Hope arrived at the house while Maggie was still in shock; she went upstairs to check on Mickey and called 911.
 The paramedics removed Mickey's body from the house.
 A week later, the family held a memorial service, where Mickey and Maggie were both celebrated.
 Melissa attended the service to comfort Maggie.
 In June, Mickey's mother died of natural causes.
 Maggie and Julie celebrated Alice's relationship with her son, Mickey.

 Mickey's cases

 Mickey was usually seen whenever a Salem character had legal problems and needed an attorney.
 Despite this, he had a reputation for never winning a case; many of his clients ended up in prison for crimes they didn't commit.

 Mickey represented the defendant unless otherwise stated in the table below; his role in the cases are listed.
 He spent a few years as assistant district attorney in the late 1980s.

 Reception

+Charlie Mason from Soaps She Knows called Mickey the "good brother" in comparison to Bill.
+Clarke was nominated for a Daytime Emmy Award in 1979 for Lead Actor in a Drama Series for his portrayal of Mickey.